 Being able to draw and recall complex maps or images of their surroundings

 Increased creativity, visualisation and intuition

-Fill in your details below to secure your first Shichida class.
+Complete your details below to book in and secure your place in a Shichida class.

 Meet our Shichida students